 Innovations in Patient Safety for Primary Care: Engaging Patients and Families

-- Identify common challenges in patient safety within primary care practice settings.
+- • Describe the threats to patient safety in primary care settings.

 Kelly M. Smith, PhD